-I often get questions about why I sell my books on Amazon.
-It’s fair to ask, and I want to be honest with you about why I made this choice.
+I often get asked about why I sell my books on Amazon.
+It’s fair to question, and I want to be honest with you about why I made this choice.

 My main goal is to make my music (compositions, arrangements, and exercises) available to everyone.
 To do that, I need to spend my time writing and teaching—not managing a warehouse.